-The Best Pro-Style Blenders of 2019
+The Best Pro-Style Blenders of 2021

 How We Tested

+The only thing we didn’t like was how loud it can be.
+However, it’s the fastest blender we’ve tested, taking less than half the time of other blenders to make butternut squash soup during testing, so we think the noise is worth the superior results.

+I'm Valerie, Reviewed's senior staff writer on the kitchen team.
+I've tested a range of kitchen gadgets from espresso machines to juicers since joining Reviewed.
+I tested the third round of pro-style blenders in this list.

-I’m Cassidy Olsen, Reviewed’s kitchen editor and former star employee of the first organic juice bar and cafe in Toms River, New Jersey.
+And I’m Cassidy Olsen, Reviewed’s former kitchen editor and former star employee of the first organic juice bar and cafe in Toms River, New Jersey.
 Well, “star” is probably a stretch—but I did work summers from ages 17 to 19 at this shop around the corner from my house, where I used professional-grade juicers and blenders to make smoothies and other drinks on a daily basis.
 When I wasn’t carefully crafting the store playlist or sneaking free baked goods from the counter, I was actually learning quite a lot about how these machines work.

-Today, I continue to expand my knowledge by testing small kitchen appliances for Reviewed, including the best affordable blenders and the best personal blenders.
-I’ve tackled product testing for this roundup with a similar approach, backed by prior experience and a trust in the data.
+Today, we continue to expand our knowledge by testing small kitchen appliances for Reviewed, including the best affordable blenders and the best personal blenders.
+We’ve tackled product testing for this roundup with a similar approach, backed by prior experience and a trust in the data.
 Lauren Hitchings tested and wrote for our original round-up in 2016, and much of her language and research is also used throughout this piece.

 Professional blenders need to handle everything from mixing and blending to crushing and milling, so we put our contenders through a range of tests to prove their worth.
 First, chopping—how well can the blender chop up chocolate candy, frozen strawberries, and hard almonds?
 Next, a mixing test determines how quickly and evenly the blender can blend two different colors of yogurt.
 The final two tests pose greater challenges, requiring the blenders to crush ice, mix fruit smoothies, and mill almonds into water to make smooth almond milk.